ut-ims-robotics/paap-thesis-2024-robotont-driver/README.md

 #### plugin\_power\_supply

 This plugin is responsible for publishing information about battery levels, current consumption, and other hardware status indicators.
+The messages are published on /robotont/power\_supply (<robotont_msgs::PowerSupply>) topic.

 #### plugin\_range

 A plugin for ToF range sensor addon.
-Publishes Range messages.
+Publishes messages on /robotont/range (<sensor_msgs::Range>) topic.

 #### plugin\_led

 A plugin for controlling the led strip addon.
+The plugin subscribes to /robotont/led\_pixel (<robotont_msgs::LedModulePixel>) and /robotont/led\_segment (<robotont_msgs::LedModuleSegment>) topics, which can be used to set the color of an individual pixel or a segment of pixels.